SimaoGato/programming-languages-projects/first-project/README.md

 | Add at least three new `.lpro` programs to `examples/` |    0,75     |     x     |

 # Extras
-TODO: Identify and describe additional work that you have done,
-      so that it can be considered for extra credits.
+Unfortunately, due to time constraints and work of other courses, we were not able to implement any extra features.